a8jan/fujinet-pc/README.md

 - Web interface to control program's settings, browse TNFS hosts and mount disk images
 - FujiNet network device (N:) with support for various network protocols:
   TCP, UDP, TNFS, HTTP, FTP, Telnet
-- Compiles and runs on Linux, macOS and Windows
+- Compiles and runs on Linux, macOS and Windows (Altirra only, no serial port yet)

 ### Not (yet) working